(reading time: 1 hour, 21 minutes)

 “It looks like you’ve been ditched Alast,” Rob said.
 His body tilted back to a normal stance.
 Alast leaned forward even more, trying to scoop her out of the canal with his gaze.
 There was nothing but blue and small boats moving back and forth.

 “I’ll be sunk,” Rob said.
 “A 400 dip dive.
 You were right boy.
 It’s too bad she wants no part of this.”
 Alast’s enthusiasm sank as he realized he’d gotten a little too caught up in her surfacing.
 She wasn’t coming back up.
-Instead she leaned back in the boat with her eyes closed and drifted away down the current.
+Instead she closed her eyes and drifted away down the current.
 Maybe she didn’t have a surname either.
 He hadn’t heard her give one.
 Or maybe it’s none of my business.
 The boy’s heart sank.
 He turned to follow the others back into the streets.

 Continued in Part Six